meenadeschutter/python-photobooth/README.md

 This is my first webapp project!
 It is a simple photobooth webapp created in Python using Flask and hosted by Heroku.
 Using CameraTag for camera features.

+One thing I am currently struggling with that I have contacted the CameraTag developers about is creating a custom capture-screen for the photobooth.

 <p align="right">(<a href="#top">back to top</a>)</p>